 The idea is that it puts the "working" part of the fin deeper in the less turbulent water while keeping the base narrow and maneuverable.
 This keeps the tip of the fin full (extra surface area) to grab the water and keep the tail down.
 The result is a fin that has great maneuverability as well as nose riding capabilities.
 Don't knock it til' you try it!

-The pivot fin is the ideal fin to go with if you have a standard noserider style longboard, with a wide tail with plenty of stability combined with a wide nose.
+The pivot fin is the ideal fin to go with if you have a standard noserider style longboard, featuring a wide tail with plenty of stability paired with a wide nose.
 The pivot fin has a whole lot of surface area to grip in the water, allowing the surfer to walk around on the board without the feeling of the tail coming loose.
 It also is a very upright template which allows you to pivot the board when you're all the way back on the tail for quick directional changes.
 If you're looking to walk the nose and hang on the tip, than a pivot fin is a must have.

 Not the most versatile fin out there - the D fin is a bit tougher to turn than all of the above due to the extremely wide base, and not quite as stable as a pivot fin when you're on the nose (since it is not so tall).
 These fins are designed for getting maximum trim and surfing straight down the line.
 Want to get back to the roots of surfing - toss one of these bad boys on your log and just enjoy the ride.

 VOLAN VS. TRADITIONAL BUILD